gareth7562/YeelightMusic/README.md

 the IPs for the bulbs must be set with the ips array variable in myapp.js

 mine are set to 192.168.1.55 and 192.168.1.59 you can get these from the yeelight app

+only tested with 2 bulbs and it is setup to vary between 2 colors although it would be easy to add more